Chyannetech/Heroku-Deployment/README.md

 <img width="640" alt="HomePage" src="https://user-images.githubusercontent.com/103911002/171841959-14fbb1dc-5807-434d-b200-29b17dd4ff05.png">

 ## Description
 TravelMoire is my first full CRUD project.
-My friends and I love to travel so this app is focused on building a database to store and share our memories through pictures and text.
+My friends and I love to travel so this app is focused on building a database to store and share our memories.
 ##
 * Technologies Used
 * Features